LarsDenBakker/es-dev-server-rollup/README.md

 ## Performance

 Some rollup plugins do expensive operations.
-During development this matters a lot more than during a production build.
+During development, this matters a lot more than during a production build.
 It's recommended to always scope the usage of plugins using the `include` and `exclude` options.

 ## non-standard file types